Warner-Bell/free-gen-ai-bootcamp-2025/sentence-constructor-ja/meta-ai/Readme.md

 ## Output:
-Did you see the latest version of Mr. Beast games?
-The players are becoming greedy.

 Current State: Setup

 Let's break down the sentence into smaller parts.
 Here's a possible table of vocabulary to get you started: